navarroaxel/navarroaxel.github.io/blog/serialize-a-style-using-your-chakra-ui-theme.md

 # Serialize a style using your Chakra UI theme

-A time ago I had to build a subscription form using the [Spreedly iFrame API](https://docs.spreedly.com/reference/iframe/v1/) to allow the user to use their credit card in a safe way.
+A time ago I had to build a _subscription form_ using the [Spreedly iFrame API](https://docs.spreedly.com/reference/iframe/v1/) to allow a user to use its credit card in a safe way.

-And I found myself in an issue with the input for the card number and the CVV number because Spreedly inserts an `iframe` and the inputs are not under my control (and my CSS).
+After a while, I found myself into an issue with the card number and the CVV number inputs because Spreedly inserts an `iframe` and the inputs are not under my control (and my CSS).

 ## The easy solution